It’s been a hard day’s night, and you should be sleeping like a log. Instead, you decide to relax a bit and binge on Netflix.

 While it may feel like everyone in the world is picking on you, rest assured that Netflix is not bullying you when they block your access to their content.

-The streaming service is merely keeping up their end of the deal they’ve made with content providers to prevent access to content from viewers outside of their licensing area.
+The streaming service is merely keeping up its end of the deal they’ve made with content providers to prevent access to content from viewers outside of its licensing area.

-Netflix gets their content from movie studios, television networks and other video content providers.
-The agreements they make with the providers usually include separate licensing agreements for each region Netflix serves.
+Netflix gets its content from movie studios, television networks, and other video content providers.
+The agreements it makes with the providers usually include separate licensing agreements for each region Netflix serves.

 This results in cases where your favorite movie or show is unavailable when you’re traveling abroad.

 Over the years, Netflix has become adept at detecting when a VPN is being used to connect to their streaming service.
 When they do detect a VPN, they immediately blacklist the IP addresses the VPN provider is using.

 Netflix is so skilled at this that many VPN providers have decided to take their ball and go home, no longer offering Netflix access to their users.